• About Us

 To type the greater than or equal to symbol (≥) on your Windows keyboard, use the keyboard shortcut or alt code Alt + 242.

-Greater than or equal to sign keyboard shortcuts
+Keyboard shortcuts for the greater than or equal to sign

 1. Go to your document and click the location where you want to place the symbol.